 in place of conda

 with this distribution speeds up the installation process.
-QBtoWEIS is currently supported on Linux and Windows Subsystem for Linux (WSL2).
-Installing QBtoWEIS on native Windows is not yet supported, but planned in 2025.
+QBtoWEIS is currently supported on Linux, Windows Subsystem for Linux (WSL2) and Windows.

 The installation instructions below use the environment name, "qbweis-env," but any name is acceptable.
 For those working behind company firewalls, you may have to change the conda authentication with conda config --set ssl_verify no